 This lanky, shaggy pooch has even remained relatively anonymous within kennel clubs, only gaining recognition by the AKC in 2015 as part of the herding group.

 Other than their cost, it’s a mystery as to why these dogs aren’t more popular.
-Picardy Shepherds are low maintenance herding dogs making them easy to train and easily cared for.
-And if you’re looking for a quiet dog, the Berger Picard is an amazing choice.
+Picardy Shepherds are low-maintenance herding dogs making them easy to train and easily cared for.
+If you’re looking for a quiet dog, the Berger Picard is an amazing choice.
 They seldom bark, reserving themselves for only when it’s truly needed.
 They are protective of their families, however, and will be very watchful around strangers.
 The only real intensive requirement they have is that they need to have an active lifestyle typical of other herding dogs.

 3 Little-Known Facts About the Berger Picard